sogeuni/sogeuni.github.io/content/abs/bibliography.md

 - Daniel Goldman, *[Definitive Guide to Sed](http://www.sed-book.com/)*, 1st edition, 2013.
     - This ebook is an excellent introduction to *sed*.
 Rather than being a conversion from a printed volume, it was specifically designed and formatted for viewing on an ebook reader.
 Well-written, informative, and useful as a reference as well as a tutorial.
 Highly recommended.
 - Dale Dougherty and Arnold Robbins, *Sed and Awk*, 2nd edition, O'Reilly and Associates, 1997, 1-156592-225-5.
-    - Unfolding the full power of shell scripting requires at least a passing familiarity with [[./apendix/a-sed-and-awk-micro-primer#^SEDREF|*sed* and *awk*]].
+    - Unfolding the full power of shell scripting requires at least a passing familiarity with [[a-sed-and-awk-micro-primer#^SEDREF|*sed* and *awk*]].
 This is the classic tutorial.
 It includes an excellent introduction to *Regular Expressions*.
 Recommended.
 - Jeffrey Friedl, *Mastering Regular Expressions*, O'Reilly and Associates, 2002, 0-596-00289-0.
-    - Still the best all-around reference on [[./advanced-topics/regexp#^REGEXREF|Regular Expressions]].
+    - Still the best all-around reference on [[regexp#^REGEXREF|Regular Expressions]].
 - Aeleen Frisch, *Essential System Administration*, 3rd edition, O'Reilly and Associates, 2002, 0-596-00343-9.
     - This excellent manual provides a decent introduction to shell scripting from a sys admin point of view.
 It includes comprehensive explanations of the startup and initialization scripts in a UNIX system.
 - Stephen Kochan and Patrick Wood, *Unix Shell Programming*, Hayden, 1990, 067248448X.